puppetlabs/puppet-docs/source/puppet/3/reference/ssl_autosign.markdown

 By default, these CSRs must be manually signed by an admin user, using either the `puppet cert` command or the "node requests" page of the Puppet Enterprise console.

-Alternately, you can configure the CA puppet master to automatically sign certain CSRs, in order to speed up the process of bringing new agent nodes into the deployment.
+Alternately, you can configure the CA puppet master to automatically sign certain CSRs to speed up the process of bringing new agent nodes into the deployment.

 > **Important security note:** Autosigning CSRs will change the nature of your deployment's security, and you should be sure you understand the implications before configuring it.
 Each kind of autosigning has its own security impact.